mehmhacimic/osTicket-Configuration/README.md

 </p>

 <h1>osTicket - Configuration </h1>
-This tutorial will guide you through the process of configuring a simple ticketing system using an example list of tasks.
-The system includes roles, departments, teams, user settings, agents, users, SLA (Service Level Agreement), and help topics.
+This tutorial will guide you through the process of configuring a simple ticketing system.
+The system includes roles, departments, teams, user settings, agents, users, SLAs (Service Level Agreements), and help topics.
 The configuration is outlined below.<br />

 <h2>Environments and Technologies Used</h2>